Gypsy Rose Blanchard was carefully watched over by her mother, but was Dee Dee Blanchard ultimately doing more harm than

 After Gypsy Rose Blanchard was found and her story was shared, the sympathy that had followed Dee Dee shifted to Gypsy Rose.

 Eventually, Gypsy Rose confessed that she had hired Nicholas Godejohn to kill her mother.
-The crime has since become fodder for news outlets and televisions shows, including The Act, a series about the case from Hulu.
+The crime has since become fodder for news outlets and true crime television programming, including The Act, a series about the case from Hulu, and HBO’s Mommy Dead and Dearest.

 “I feel like I’m freer in prison, than living with my mom,” she said in an interview in 2018.
 “Because now, I’m allowed to… just live like a normal woman.”

 After learning about Gypsy Rose Blanchard and the murder of her mother Dee Dee Blanchard with the help of Nicholas Godejohn, read about Elisabeth Fritzl, the girl who was kept as a captive in her own basement for 24 years by her father.
 Then, discover the story of Dolly Osterreich, who kept her secret lover hidden in her attic.